Possible existence of time machines in a five-dimensional spacetime: Introduction

 Here $T^t_{\phantom{tt}t}=-\rho$ is the energy density, $T^r_{\phantom{rr}r}= p_r$ is the radial pressure, and $T^\theta_{\phantom{\theta\theta}\theta}= T^\phi_{\phantom{\phi\phi}\phi}=p_t$ is the lateral pressure.
 A final requirement is asymptotic flatness: $\text{lim} _{r\rightarrow\infty}\Phi(r)=0$ and $\text{lim}_{r\rightarrow\infty}b(r)/r=0$.

 A different approach to wormholes can be found in Kuhfittig \cite{pK}, which assumes the existence of an extra spatial dimension leading to the following line element:

 Symmetry considerations suggested that the extra term should have the same exponential form as the first two terms; $l$ is the extra coordinate.
 We also assume that $e^{2\lambda(r)}=1-b(r)/r$, as before.
-In Ref. \cite{pK} the throat of the wormhole is threaded with ordinary (nonexotic) matter.
-According to Ref. \cite{LO}, however, referring back to the Raychaudhuri equation, a violation of the NEC cannot be avoided.
-It is interesting to note that in Ref. \cite{pK} this violation can be attributed to the existence of the extra dimension.

 We now turn to a completely different issue regarding the extra dimension.
-If this dimension is indeed spacelike, then the signature is $-++++$, as in Eq. (\ref{E:line2}).
+If this dimension is indeed space-like, then the signature is $-++++$, as in Eq. (\ref{E:line2}).
 It is proposed in Ref. \cite{WP}, however, that the signature $--+++$ is in principle allowed, thereby yielding two time-like components.
 In other words, the line element

 would be consistent with Einstein's theory.
 The resulting five-dimensional spacetime is an example of an anti-de Sitter space and is characterized by a negative cosmological constant.
-(In fact, in the absence of matter and energy, the curvature of a spacelike section is negative, corresponding to hyperbolic non-Euclidean geometry.)
+(In fact, in the absence of matter and energy, the curvature of a space-like section is negative, corresponding to hyperbolic non-Euclidean geometry.)
+The most important property of an anti-de Sitter space is the existence of closed time-like curves due to the existence of two timelike components.

-For our purposes, the most important property of an anti-de Sitter space is another well-known property, the existence of closed time-like curves.
-We will pursue this topic in Sec. \ref{S:closed}.
+There is little point in considering closed timelike curves (or backward time travel) without facing the time-travel paradoxes.
+This topic is discussed in more detail in Ref. \cite{SW23}.
+The only way to avoid these paradoxes is by assuming the existence of two or more histories or parallel timelines, as proposed in Eq. (\ref{E:line3}).
+We will return to this topic in Sec. \ref{S:closed}.